PoundKey/Algorithms/Graph Theory/README.md

 #### Directed graph:
 A directed graph G′ consists of a set of nodes V and a set of directed edges E′.
 Each e′ ∈ E′ is an ordered pair (u, v); in other words, the roles of u and v are not interchangeable, and we call u the tail of the edge and v the head.
 We will also say that edge e′ leaves node u and enters node v.

+A directed graph is strongly connected if, for every two nodes u and v, there is a path from u to v and a path from v to u.
+We also define two nodes u and v in a directed graph are __mutually reachable__ if there is a path from u to v and also a path from v to u.

 #### Undirected graph:
 An undirected graph is graph that a set of nodes are connected together, where all the edges are bidirectional.
 In contrast, a graph where the edges point in a direction is called a directed graph.